kamioftea/advent-of-code-2023/pubs/blog/day_2.md

 }
 ```

-The test cases just need to be written out from the example data.
-A little tedious, but only needs to be done once.
+The test cases need to be transcribed into this representation from the example data.
+A little tedious, but only needs
+to be done once.

 ```rust
 #[test]